Morphotech/plato/slate/source/includes/introduction.md

 Every endpoint available on Plato is described and accompanied by a visual example of how the API responds.
 For an improved experience when integrating Plato to your code, you can import our libraries:

-- Python: <a href="https://pypi.org/project/plato-helper-py/">plato-helper-py</a> on PyPi TODO Link
+- Python: <a href="https://pypi.org/project/plato-helper-py/">plato-helper-py</a> on PyPi
 - Java: <a href="TBD">plato-helper-java</a> on Nexus TODO Link

 All Python examples used in the examples are from the above library.

-When executing the Plato API, a swagger page is provided, which can be used for testing or to get more information about the endpoints.
+When executing the Plato API, a Swagger page is provided, which can be used for testing or to get more information about the endpoints.
 Locally, it is hosted on [http://localhost/docs/](http://localhost/docs/).
 If you are using our Docker image, you can host it on any port.
+You can also use the Bruno Collection supplied in the repository to test the API endpoints.

 Please check our [Privacy Policy](https://vizidox.com/privacypolicy) for more details on data collection.
 Furthermore, by using the Core API you are agreeing to our [Terms and Conditions](https://vizidox-shared-files.s3.eu-west-2.amazonaws.com/terms_conditions/Terms+of+Use+Vizidox.html).